-We have audited the financial report of Transport Workers' Union of Australia SA / NT Branch ("the TWU SA / NT Branch) which comprises the Statement of Financial Position as at 31 December 2021, the Statement of Profit or Loss and Other Comprehensive Income, the Statement of Changes in Equity and the Cash Flow Statement for the year then ended, Notes to and forming part of the Financial Statements, including a summary of significant accounting policies, the Committee of Management Statement, the Report required under Subsection 255(2A) and the Officer Declaration Statement.
+We have audited the financial report of Transport Workers' Union of Australia SA / NT Branch ("the TWU SA / NT Branch), which comprises the statement of financial position as at 31 December 2023, the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including material accounting policy information, the Committee of Management Statement, the Report required under Subsection 255(2A) and the Officer Declaration Statement.

-In our opinion the financial report presents fairly, in all material respects, the financial position of Transport Workers' Union of Australia SA / NT Branch as at 31 December 2021 and of its financial performance and its cash flows for the year then ended in accordance with:
+In our opinion the financial report presents fairly, in all material respects, the financial position of Transport Workers' Union of Australia SA / NT Branch as at 31 December 2023 and of its financial performance and its cash flows for the year then ended in accordance with:

-- a) the Australian Accounting Standards; and - b) any other requirements imposed by the Reporting Guidelines or Part 3 of Chapter 8 of the Fair Work (Registered Organisations) Act 2009 (the RO Act).
+- a) the Australian Accounting Standards; and - any other requirements imposed by the Reporting Guidelines or Part 3 of Chapter 8 of the Fair Work (Registered Organisations) Act 2009 (the RO Act).